 MimicsMakings – Classic looking Pai Sho boards, high quality tiles, open for custom board colors or design requests (see his Water Tribe theme board!).
 Take a look at MimicsMakings on Instagram for examples of his work.

-NerdzwithLazerz – Recommended for Skud Pai Sho tiles with The Garden Gate Project designs or Modern tile designs, and Vagabond Pai Sho tiles.
+NerdzwithLazerz – Recommended for Skud Pai Sho tiles with The Garden Gate Project designs or Modern tile designs, Vagabond Pai Sho tiles, and Adevăr Pai Sho tiles.
 Shop also sells wooden Iroh’s Element Cards sets and more!

 Are you a seller?
 Ask me about getting featured here and how to make the best Pai Sho sets!
 I make everything I use to make Pai Sho sets available for free – see the Design Downloads page for more.